opulencephp/docs/view-fortune.md

 Hello, Dave!
 ```

-When the child view gets compiled, the *Master.fortune.php* view is automatically created by an `Opulence\Views\Factories\IViewFactory` and inserted into the view to produce the following output:
+When the child view gets compiled, the *Master.fortune.php* view is automatically created by an `Opulence\Views\IViewFactory` and inserted into the view to produce the following output:

 ```
 Hello, world!